miladvafaieenezhad/msvsdwcomp/week 2/Readme.md

 The <code>.gds</code>  files exist in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/blocks/sky130hd/gds </code>

+### Verilog Generation

 By using <code>make sky130hd_temp_verilog</code> in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen</code> the verilog code based on <code>.jason</code> file will get generated.
-In this file temperature is being varied from -20 C to 100 C. In this file the parameter toward which the circuit must be optimized is selected which is "error" here.
+In this file temperature is being varied from -20 C to 100 C, and the parameter toward which the circuit must be optimized is selected which is "error" here.
 Based on the operating temperature range, generator calculates the number of header and inverters to minimize the error.

 <li> test.jason: